OpenDataLiteracy/WA-State-Library-2018/WorkDoneThisWeek.md

 # Work Done This Week
-# 6 July 2018
+# 13 July 2018
-*updated 6 July 2018*
+*updated 13 July 2018*

 ## Organizing Data Equity for Main Street (DEMS) repository
-- Evelyn exploring whether Washington State Library can support repository as GitHub Organization
-- Continued discussion on repository content with Data Equity leaders and participating libraries
+- Continued discussion on repository platform and content with Data Equity leaders and participating libraries
+- Set July 18 meeting with Will S. to firm up next steps

 ## Environmental Scan
 ### Interviews
-- Drafted interview questions for Data Equity participating libraries, libraries that have advised local government on open data publishing
-- Set up interviews with Erin Berman/Julie Oborny (San Jose), Stephanie Beverage (Huntington Beach), Phil Gunderson (San Diego)
-- Interviewed Isaac Huffman (Mount Vernon City Library) re Data Equity participation; started writing up notes
-- Interviewed Danielle Torgerson, Abigail Cooley (Everett Public Library) re open-data collaboration with local government; started writing up notes
-- Talked with Nic W. about sampling non-Data-Equity libraries in Washington state
+- Interviewed four Data Equity for Main Street librarians in CA
+- Reviewed recordings and updated notes from previous interviews
+- Requested interviews with four more Data Equity library systems in WA
+- Worked with Evelyn L. at State Library to identify sample of non-DEMS public libraries in WA to contact (two from each population tier, e.g., over 250K served, for a total of 12)
+- Requested interviews from non-DEMS library systems

 ### Research
-- Continued reading through Data Equity evaluations, message boards for commentary
-- Continued literature review on library open-data roles
+- Created spreadsheet, began pulling together open data portals by locality in WA

 ## Administrative/Documentation
-- Began working on July 11 *Medium* blog post
+- Finished and published *Medium* post
-- Prepared slides for July 11 introductory presentation to WSL Library Development staff
+- Prepared slides and conducted July 11 presentation for WSL Library Development staff
-- Evaluating IRB options for use of interview material
+- Continued evaluating IRB options for any future publication
-- Set up Zoom account for interviewing
+- Extended initial research period and repository schedule in PlanOfWork
+- Proposed early-August meeting with Cindy Aden to discuss findings
 - Updated Work Done This Week